Ningyo: Omens in Michinoku

 Actually all these cases, culminating in the Hōji 1 event, were recorded in much older Azuma kagami (chronicle up to year 1266) and the Hōjō kudai ki (aka Kamakura nendai ki, 1331) except that the creature is not called a "ningyo" but rather a "large fish" (which was human cadaver-like with "four limbs"), or a creature "having hands and feet, covered in overlapping scales, and a head no different than a fish's".
 And these near-contemporary sources also interpret the ningyo ("big fish") appearances as presaging major warfare occurring within that year.

 In Hōji 1, on the very same day (11th of 3rd month) when "big fish" was beached up north in Tsugaru, Michinoku (or perhaps the day preceding) the ocean by the Yuigahama (beach) was bright scarlet, and reported to have changed to blood.
 Yuigahama was the location of bloodshed on a number of occasion.
 The reason it may have indeed turned scarlet was possibly due to a red tide occurrence.)

+The Hōji 1 event was discussed in one late source, called the Honchō nendaiki (本朝年代記) (published Jōkyō1/1684), but this miscopies the day to the "20th of the 3rd month", which makes it the probably direct source of Ihara Saikaku's fictional piece in which a ningyo appears.

+There are two later sightings in the 14th century recorded in the aforementioned Kagenki.
+The second sighting occurred after the fall of the Kamakura Shogunate, and belongs in the Muromachi Period.